donalffons/opencascade.js/README.md

 4. You have to run the `docker build` and `docker run` commands after each change, for every build.

-# Exposing additional OpenCascade APIs
+# Contributing

-Emscripten's Embind system is used to expose OpenCascade APIs to JavaScript.
-The Embind definitions are located in the `embind` folder.
-Please look at the [code conventions document](https://github.com/donalffons/opencascade.js/blob/embind/embind/conventions.md) for best practices on how to expose additional APIs.
+Contributions are welcome!
+Feel free to have a look at the [todo-list](Todo.md) if you need some inspiration on what else needs to be done.